 Design Studies views design as a poetic and pragmatic means of shaping the conditions for pursuing social justice, environmental sustainability, and general well-being and pleasure.
-The minor situates design at the intersection of the humanities and social sciences by drawing on fields such as philosophy, anthropology, sociology, literature, and the sciences, encouraging students to see design as both reflecting and shaping social values and policies.
+This minor situates design at the intersection of the humanities and social sciences by drawing on fields such as philosophy, anthropology, sociology, literature, and the sciences, encouraging students to see design as both reflecting and shaping social values and policies.

 Note: Course availability may vary from semester to semester.
 Some courses may be in development and offered at a later time.
-Students seeking to pursue alternative coursework to fulfill the minor should consult
+Students seeking to pursue alternative coursework to fulfill the minor should consult with their advisors.

 A student who has completed this minor should be able to demonstrate:

 - competence in thinking, speaking, and writing clearly and effectively, and communicating with precision, cogency, and rhetorical force.

 - a strong knowledge of the tools and techniques of scholarship.
 Active research and the writing of analytical and critical essays should continue throughout the program.

 - an understanding of the evolution of changing perspectives on, and theories of, design in the 20th and early 21st century.

 - an understanding of the various research methodologies that are employed in design studies, ranging from direct observation to interviews to literature reviews.